 "WE ARE IN IT TOGETHER" artist's statement:

-The purpose of this “We are in it together” project was to portray (reflect) what we are experiencing right now as we continue to make history.
-Not just in the final image but, mostly in how it was produced.
+The purpose of this “We are in it together” project was to portray (reflect) what we were experiencing through COVID-19, during lockdowns and the unknown as we continued to make history.
+Not only just to portray in the final image, but mostly in how it was produced.
 Artists commented about how we felt while working on the piece.
 Some were relaxed or challenged, and for some it kept us busy, was an escape, or something new.
 But commonly, we were anxious to finish and see the final piece.
-Sound familiar?
-Maybe like the situation that we are in?
-Relaxed at home, but challenged by limited income or not working or working and challenged with the risk of getting ill.
-Some are taking the time to reflect on their lives, stay busy with things they normally might not do, while others are working harder, all in hopes to find out what happens in the end.
+Does this sound ironically similar to the situation?
+Perhaps relaxed at home, but challenged by limited income or not working or working and challenged with the risk of getting ill.
+Or, taking the time to reflect on lives of others or their own, or staying busy with things they normally might not do, while others are working harder, all in hopes to find out what happens in the end.

 We’ve all been affected in different degrees, but also in the same general ways.
 We shouldn’t be touching our loved ones, friends and neighbors, and heartbreakingly some may never again.
 We’ve all adjusted to our change in jobs or lack there of, wondering how we can keep going or ever recover.